t3mediacorp/nexus3-rundeck-plugin/README.md

   - `a` : artifactId of the artifacts to match
   - `v` : artifact version, default value is latest version
   - `c` : classifier of the artifacts to match ('sources', 'javadoc', etc)
-  - `p` : packaging of the artifacts to match ('jar', 'war', etc), default value is jar
+  - `e` : extension of the artifacts to match ('jar', 'war', etc), default value is jar *WAZEE CHANGE*

 Note that if you want to retrieve the artifact from your Rundeck script, you can use content api, example is: